 Between 1994 and 1998 there was a Rock Island Diner here, provided in a 1940s American restaurant carriage which had been moved from Piccadilly Circus.
 It was later moved indoors: insiders claimed this was because it was failing, but Granada insisted the move was to double its capacity.
 It had glossy chrome and red plastic fittings and 1950s posters, while playing 1950s music.

 As part of Granada's plans to add more retail units, the front-left entrance was replaced by a large extension, blocking many of the dining area windows.
 The new entrance was much more prominent for car park users, and took them past shops such as Birthdays, The Body Shop and Glitz4Girlz.

 The shopping units soon closed, but an M&S Simply Food store opened on 2 March 2006, with a ceremony attended by the then-manager of Tamworth FC Mark Cooper.

-During early 2022, the site underwent refurbishment works.
-The Costa unit has been relocated to the back wall and a new Pret A Manger store joined it on 26 May 2022.
-A new KFC restaurant opened on 10 June 2022, forming a new food court area with seating in the middle and food units around the side.
-Tamworth received new Moto corporate branding and an additional 38 HGV parking spaces.
+The site underwent refurbishment works in early 2022.
+The Costa Coffee unit was moved to the back wall and a new Pret A Manger store joined it on 26 May, replacing space previously occupied by Chow.
+A new KFC restaurant later opened on 10 June, forming a new food court area with seating in the middle and food units around the side.
+Tamworth also received refurbished toilet facilities, 38 extra HGV parking spaces, and the new Moto corporate parking.

 As a result of the original partnership, the forecourt was managed separately (though it initially had Granada branding).
 Esso sold it to Euro Garages, who expanded it with their own facilities.
-They changed its shop branding from SPAR to Sainsbury's On the go in late 2020, at which point the on-site Subway closed.
+They changed its shop branding from SPAR to Sainsbury's On the Go in late 2020, at which point the on-site Subway closed.
 The shop rebranded back to SPAR in 2021 and the former Subway unit was replaced with a Rollover counter in early 2022.
-EG Group's signs can be found all around the site.

 |Hopwood Park (25 miles)|